Later cathode bias amps

 Serial number 420 - currently in Louisiana (collection: Ted Breaux)

 Chassis number variously reported as 1070 and 1073, but actually 1074, as one can see from the pictures.
 A nice cathode biased amp in excellent condition.
 The Woden transformers (with unpainted shrouds) have codes BW = February 1965; and the choke has AW = January 1965.
 Note that these are the same as serial no. 337 above.
 At some point in the amp's history, a fan was fitted to the box - a useful precaution in a warm climate.

 Caught in the devastation of Hurricane Isaac in 2012, the amp restored in a new livery - a fantastic thing.

 Chassis no. 1130.
+Note that there is a wrong second number (as in the amp below) - in this case 1027.
 Original transformers in place.
 Elements in the power section have been renewed - note the 500ohm cathode resistors.
 The preamp is in original order.

 Chassis no. 1135.
 "1135" was added, however, after something went wrong with the original stamping.
 "108", which is in the correct position for the chassis number, is stamped out.
 Perhaps it was meant to be a number in the 1080s.
 The choke has the code "AW" = Jan.
 1965, and the transformers "BW" = Feb.
 1965, as all the amps higher up on this page.
 The dust cover of the amp has the name of the 1960s Milwaukee band "The Skunks" on it.
 The current owner acquired the amp from Zeb Billings' Piano and Organ store in Milwaukee probably at some point in 1965.
 The last image above is from Billboard magazine 1969, available on Google books.
 Thanks to Gary for the pictures.